 Finding Finding Rating Implication Recommendation Management Comment Shire of Northam have not developed an organisational-wide risk register which identifies risks, assesses the impact of the risk and identifies controls to mitigate risk.
-We would expect the organisational risk register to encompass each business unit: Operational; Strategic: Finance; Finance; Compliance risks (also refer Appendix C) While we acknowledge Shire of Northam has developed a Risk Management Framework, Risk Dashboard and many individual policies and operational procedures, the risk identification process is the first step to effective risk management.
-In addition, we noted Shire of Northam's Risk policies and procedures do not include: (a) Litigation/Calmis Policy; (b) Fraud Control Policy; and (c) Whistleblower/Public Interest Disclosure (PID) Policy (allowing anonymous reporting and to be available on the Shire's website to ensure external parties can report).
+We would expect the organisational risk register to encompass each business unit incorporating the following categories for each business unit: Operational; Strategic; Finance; Technological; and Compliance risks (also refer Appendix C) While we acknowledge Shire of Northam has developed a Risk Management Framework.
+Risk Dashboard and many individual policies and operational procedures, the risk identification process is the first step to effective risk management.
+In addition, we noted Shire of Northam's Risk policies and procedures do not include: (a) Litigation/Claims Policy; (b) Fraud Control Policy; and (c) Whistleblower/Public Interest Disclosure (PID) Policy (allowing anonymous reporting and to be available on the Shire's website to ensure external parties can report).
 Medium Lack of documentation in place to evidence risks have been identified.
 We recommend the Shire of Mortham develop an organisational risk register.
 This should include conducting a comprehensive risk identification process to identify potential Shire of Northam risks within each business unit and incorporating the following categories: (a) Operational; (b) Strategic; (c) Finance; (d) Technological; and (e) Compliance risks.
 The risk register should identify the risk, analyse the risk by determining the likelihood, consequence and current controls in respect to each identified risk; evaluate the risk by deciding whether the risk is to be treated/controlled, reassessed or accepted and determine the action to be taken to treat or control each risk.
-A current register exists even though it is not as extensive as that suggested, the risk register will be updated in the future as recommended.
+A current register exists even though it is not as extensive as that suggested, the risk registe will be updated in the future as recommended.
 Agree, the three identified policies will be developed.